amr190008/PFDA-Final/README.md

 ## Milestones

 - **Week 1**
-  1. Learning PyAudio and how it allows us to capture the audio within Python.
+  1. Learning PyAudio/wave and how it allows us to capture the audio within Python.
   2. Capturing audio and being able to see waveforms/frequencies in real time.

 - **Week 2**